Tax amnesty: Negative effects

 Many positive effects and reasons for tax amnesty are effects only in the short run.
 Tax amnesty have also many opponents because of the long-term effects on society.
 The main reason is that we must be all equal in terms of law and justice.
 Tax amnesty gives an advantage to those who break the law.
 People lose confidence in justice, and punishments lose their effectiveness.
 It may lead to decreasing morality and increasing tax crimes.
 Some of these negative effects may be eliminated with strict regulation and careful choice of who can receive tax amnesty.
 Tax amnesty is a limited-time opportunity for a specified group of taxpayers to pay a defined amount, in exchange for forgiveness of a tax liability relating to a previous tax period or periods and without fear of criminal prosecutions.
+Canada resolves this issue by waiving only the penalty and still charging the tax owing and arrears interest, removing the advantage from those who break the law, while keeping an incentive for them to pay up voluntarily.

 Countries

 Australia

-In 2014, in the first amnesty ever offered in Australia, thousands of rich Australians to declared billions of dollars in untaxed assets and income stashed in bank accounts in other countries like Switzerland.
-The vast majority of voluntary disclosures were related to income and shares.
+Australia has implemented several tax amnesty programs in the past, including the "Project DO IT" initiative in 2014 and the "Taxation Amnesty Initiative" in 2007.The Taxation Amnesty Initiative was a unique program that enabled qualifying individuals and businesses to reveal any tax liabilities that were not reported or underreported without facing legal consequences.
+The program provided a reduced penalty rate for those who willingly disclosed their tax obligations.
+The initiative concluded on 31 January 2008.
+The purpose of Project DO IT was to motivate people and companies to reveal any income or capital gains that were not reported or underreported to the Australian Taxation Office (ATO).
+Those who chose to disclose their tax obligations voluntarily were given a chance to receive reduced penalties and protection against criminal prosecution.
+The program officially concluded on 19 December 2014.
+During Australia's tax amnesty in 2014, thousands of rich Australians declared billions of dollars in untaxed assets and income stashed in bank accounts in other countries like Switzerland.